lkn94/OpenHabEchoBinding/README.md

 - Have different flash briefing in the morning and evening
 - Let alexa say 'welcome' to you if you open the door
 - Implement own handling for voice commands in a rule

+With the possibility to control your lights you could do:

+- a scene-based configuration of your rooms
+- connect single bulbs to functions of openhab
+- simulate your presence at home

 ## Note